-The Special Administrator will undoubtedly point out that the U.S. Supreme Court has on occasion found that irrebuttable presumptions of paternity comport with the requirements of equal protection and due process.
+The Special Administrator will undoubtedly point out that the Court has on occasion found that irrebuttable presumptions of paternity comport with the requirements of equal protection and due process.
 Certainly, the Special Administrator will point out the Court's decision in Michael H. v.
 Gerald D., 491 U.S. 110 (1989), where the Court upheld a California statute establishing an irrebuttable presumption of a husband's paternity.
-In Michael H., the unique opportunity [to be a parent] conflicts with the similarly unique opportunity of the husband of the marriage; and it is not unconstitutional for the State to give categorical preference to the latter."
+In Michael H., the Court noted that [w]here, [] the child is born into an extant marital family, the natural father's unique opportunity [to be a parent] conflicts with the similarly unique opportunity of the husband of the marriage; and it is not unconstitutional for the State to give categorical preference to the latter."
 Id. at 129.
-Thus, a plurality of the Supreme Court concluded that permitting the genetic father to proceed with an action to establish paternity and obtain visitation with a minor child born into an existing marital relationship would be "destructive of family integrity and privacy."
+Thus, a plurality of the Court concluded that permitting the genetic father to proceed with an action to establish paternity and obtain visitation with a minor child born into an existing marital relationship would be "destructive of family integrity and privacy."
+Id. at 120.